STEPbySTEPproj/Protocol_biomechanics/Adquisition/README.md

 ## Generate the csv

-To generate the csv froma a .raw observation follow the nex steps:
+To generate the csv from a .raw observation follow the nex steps:

 * Open Axis Neuron Pro and select the desired observation (in the Example folder there is a sample file).
 * Inside the Python folder, execute